Wenden (Sauerland): Roads

-The community of Wenden is connected to two Autobahnen, the A4 (Aachen–Görlitz, links the area to Cologne in the west) and the A45 (connects Wenden northwards to Dortmund and the Ruhr Area and southwards to Giessen and Frankfurt), both with an interchange at Wenden at the Olpe-Süd Autobahn cross.
-There are, however, no Federal highways (Bundesstraßen) running through the community.
+The municipality of Wenden is connected to two Autobahnen, the A4 (Aachen–Görlitz, links the area to Cologne in the west) and the A45 (connects Wenden northwards to Dortmund and the Ruhr Area and southwards to Giessen and Frankfurt), both with an interchange at Wenden at the Olpe-Süd Autobahn cross.
+There are, however, no Federal highways (Bundesstraßen) running through the municipality.
 The main thoroughfares are the highways (Landstraßen) L342, L512, L564, L714 and L905.

 The eastward extension of the A4 in 2006 connects it to the Hüttentalstrasse linking Wenden to Kreuztal and Siegen.

 Bus and rail transport

-For local public road transport there are many bus lines that also join Wenden with neighbouring communities.
+For local public road transport there are many bus lines that also join Wenden with neighbouring municipalities.
 Operators are the Verkehrsbetriebe Westfalen-Süd (VWS, “Westphalia-South Transport Services”), whose seat is in Siegen and which is a daughter company of the Stadtwerke Bonn, and the railway daughter company Busverkehr Ruhr-Sieg (BRS, “Ruhr-Sieg Bus Transport”).
 Lines R50 and R51 are the most important buslines, running from Siegen and Olpe to Wenden.

 Nowadays there is no longer any rail transport in the municipal area.
 There was formerly a rail connection to the Biggetalbahn (railway).
 The stretch running between Freudenberg and Rothemühle, however, was abandoned by 1987, while the Rothemühle-Olpe stretch had its service withdrawn in 2000, and in 2005 it was dismantled.